cocoa-xu/evision/README.md

 ##### Extra notes for building from source on Windows
 Evision on Windows uses `nmake` to handle the `Makefile.win` at the moment.
-And we also need `powershell` for now. `nmake` should be included in Microsoft Visual Studio, and `powershell` should be included in almost all recent version (it was first released in 2007).
+And we also need `powershell` for now. `nmake` should be included in Microsoft Visual Studio, and `powershell` should be included in almost all recent versions (it was first released in 2007) of Windows.

 If `ninja` can be found in `%PATH%`, then we will prefer using `ninja` to build everything as it allows parallel building.